neoforged/ModDevGradle/LEGACY.md

 }
 ```

-## Effects of applying the legacy plugin
+## Effects of enabling legacy forge modding

-When applied, the legacy plugin will change the base NeoForm and NeoForge artifact coordinates of the `neoForge` extension to
-`de.oceanlabs.mcp:mcp_config` and `net.minecraftforge:forge`.
-It will also trigger the creation of various intermediary (SRG) to named (official) mapping files used by various parts of the toolchain, such as
+Enabling modding in the legacyForge extension triggers the creation of various intermediary (SRG) to named (official) mapping files used by various parts of the toolchain, such as
 mod reobfuscation and runtime naming services.

 Reobfuscation to the intermediary mappings will automatically be configured for the `jar` task, the non-obfuscated jar will have a `-dev` classifier
 and will not be published in favour of the reobfuscated variant.